README file from

 - In Obsidian, go to Settings → Community plugins.

-- Select Browse, search for Update Time, install it, and then enable it.
+- Select Browse, search for Update Time, install it, then enable it.

 Manual installation